Does anyone on here have a V blade on there ATV? Im in the middle of making one, and I need some pics of the center pivot point.

 If you are in the market for another machine to put that plow on, you might consider a Polaris Ranger 4X4 or even 6X6.
 They are geared lower to begin with, yet can do 40 MPH.
 You can put up to 1000 lbs in the dump bed (think sand ballast) for great traction.
 Can also do soft or hard cab enclosure with HEAT.

 Im thinking about a 500 foreman manual shift.
 Maybe an artic cat after this past month with Honda.
-Heck with all the electronicsi believe that i now can say in the past month everything but the tranny and motor has been replaced on it, The way it sounds the ECM took a crap and burnt everything up.!!!:angry: Thanks goodness for a warranty
+Heck with all the electronicsi believe that i now can say in the past month everything but the tranny and motor has been replaced on it, The way it sounds the ECM took a crap and burnt everything up.!!!:guns::angry: Thanks goodness for a warranty

 Matt